samuelmevik/spring-notes/annotations.md

 `@ControllerAdvice` is an annotation used to define global exception handlers that apply to all `@Controller` classes.
 By applying this annotation to a class, I can define methods that handle exceptions thrown by any `@RequestMapping` method in any `@Controller` class.
 For Restful services, I can use `@RestControllerAdvice`.

-### `@Repository`
-This annotation is a `@Component` for data access layer components.
-When I have a class that interacts with the database (fetching or saving data), I use `@Repository` to indicate its role.
-This also enables Spring to translate database exceptions into a consistent, more manageable form.

 ## Web and RESTful Services Annotations

 ### `@RestController`